Should You Go or Stay? How to Decide About Holiday Travel When You Have an Elderly or Chronically Ill Pet

 Do they have specific medications or conditions that require close monitoring?

-By the time I finished explaining all that, I realized how much I was really asking of someone.
-It wasn’t just pet sitting it was running a small, high-needs care facility.
+By the time I finished writing it all out, I realized I wasn’t leaving instructions, I was leaving a flowchart for a small, high-needs care facility.

 Is there a trusted caregiver who truly knows your pet’s routines and quirks?